grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 Write down the **AWSAccessKeyId** and **AWSSecretKey**

-> In further episode, the access and secret key will be obtained from a dedicated IAM user with the correct role and policy.
+> In a further episode, the access and secret key will be obtained from a dedicated IAM user with the correct role and policy.

 ### Configure AWS CLI